Shopify/polaris/documentation/guides/migrating-from-v4-to-v5.md

 #### NavigationMessageProps

-The `NavigationMessageProps` type has been removed, as Navigation's Message internal subcomponent has been removed.
+The `NavigationMessageProps` type has been removed, as `Navigation`'s `Message` internal subcomponent has been removed.

 ## Dependencies